rusrails/rusrails/source/05-layouts-and-rendering-in-rails/2-creating-responses-2.md

   @book = Book.find_by_id(params[:id])
   if @book.nil?
     @books = Book.all
-    render "index", :alert => "Your book was not found!" end end
+    render "index", alert: "Your book was not found!" end end
 ```